balinth0rvath/CarND-Path-Planning-Project/writeup.md

 ### Reflection

 #### 1. There is a reflection on how to generate paths.
 Spline is used to generate path from anchor points.
-Anchor points contain previous points, applied lane changes in d dimension in frenet coordinates.
+Anchor points contain previous points, appended to s direction taking account of planned speed and then applied lane changes in d dimension in frenet coordinates.
-The best lane is selected calling Controller.next (See controller.h and controller.cpp) Basically it select a best lane and a target speed for the next iteration checking the sensor fusion data and the current speed and current lane.
+The best lane is selected calling Controller::next (See controller.h and controller.cpp) Basically it select a best lane and a target speed for the next iteration checking the sensor fusion data and the current speed and current lane.
 There is always a target speed to be accelerated to.
 This speed can be either the 97.5% of the legal limit or the speed of the vehicle in front of the ego car.

-A cost function is used to select the best lane.
-The formula is
+A cost function is used to select the best lane. (controller.cpp #143) The formula is

 cost[lane] = 1 - exp(-1/front_distance[lane])
-lane is the checked lane
-front_distance is the closest vehichle in that lane in front direction
+where lane is the checked lane front_distance is the closest vehichle in front of the ego car in that lane

 __safety checks__
-* If there is a car in the lane of ego vehicle and all the other lanes have 1.0 cost then the speed must be adjusted to keep safe distance
+* If there is a car in the lane of ego vehicle and all the other lanes have 1.0 cost then the speed must be adjusted to keep safe distance (controller.cpp #64)

 There is a collision_warning variable for each lane.
-If it is true, the cost is set to 1 to that lane.
-The variable is set to 1 if:
+If it is true, the cost is set to 1 to that lane. (controller.cpp #157) The variable is set to 1 if:
-* There is a car near the ego vehicle in the target lane
+* There is a car near the ego vehicle in the target lane (controller.cpp #75)
-* There is a car approaching in the target lane and has higher speed than the ego vehicle
+* There is a car approaching in the target lane and has higher speed than the ego vehicle (controller.cpp #84)
-* There is a slower car in front of the ego vehicle in the target lane and has lower speed
+* There is a slower car in front of the ego vehicle in the target lane and has lower speed (controller.cpp #92-107)
-* If the best lane is the second lane from the current one, then extra attention must be paid to vehicles in the center lane
+* If the best lane is the second lane from the current one, then extra attention must be paid to vehicles in the center lane (controller.cpp #106-137)